ReactiveX/RxJava/docs/Backpressure-(2.0).md

 ### onBackpressureBuffer(int capacity, Action onOverflow, BackpressureOverflowStrategy strategy)

-This overload is actually more useful as it let's one define what to do in case the capacity has been reached.
+This overload is actually more useful as it lets one define what to do in case the capacity has been reached.
 The `BackpressureOverflow.Strategy` is an interface actually but the class `BackpressureOverflow` offers 4 static fields with implementations of it representing typical actions:

   - `ON_OVERFLOW_ERROR`: this is the default behavior of the previous two overloads, signalling a `BufferOverflowException`
   - `ON_OVERFLOW_DEFAULT`: currently it is the same as `ON_OVERFLOW_ERROR`